-All Type 1 and 2 US Forest Service (FS) Helicopters will be initially ordered through the NICC.
-All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Aircraft Coordinator, in alignment with NMAC and Agency prioritization and direction.
+All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Rotor-Wing Coordinator, in alignment with NMAC and Agency prioritization and direction.

 Periodically, FS Type 1 and Type 2 EU Helicopters not within their Mandatory Availability Period (MAP) are hired under their EU Contract for optional use periods for incidents or projects.
 A modification to the EU Contract is required for the duration of the incident assignment.
-The EU Contract designates the Contracting Officers Representative (COR).
 If an FS EU Helicopter Manager is not immediately available, the requesting Geographic Area will assign a Helicopter Manager.
 The designated Helicopter Manager will then manage the helicopter thereafter.
 The COR will be notified that the EU Helicopter is being dispatched.